 - Ask your doctor if you are ready for a flu shot or need any vaccines before traveling.

-- Most people take airborne or other “immune boosting” supplements before traveling.
-Remember, you are not “most people” and need to be careful about taking anything that supposedly “rev’s up” your immune system.
+- Most people take Airborne™ or other “immune boosting” supplements before traveling.
+However, your lupus means that you need to be careful about taking anything that supposedly “rev’s up” your immune system.
 Check with your doctor before taking anything like that, especially if it contains echinacea.

 - It is always best to do pre-board check in.
 This allows you to select a seat that hopefully has more leg room.
 Aisle seats are nice, particularly since it gives you the advantage of being able to get up more without feeling like you are inconveniencing the person next to you.